klarna/socialite-provider-klarna-example/README.md

-# Sign in with Klarna using Laravel Socialte Provider
+# Sign in with Klarna using Laravel Socialite Provider

 ## Introduction